Aarception/Mo-information-security-portfolio/README.md

 ---

-***Update: I have decided to send copies of the letter to the Board, primary appendices and attachments included¹²³⁴, to every non-governmental and non-legal entity that is partnered with the Career Certificates.
+***Update: A decision has been to send copies of the letter to the Board, primary appendices and attachments included¹²³⁴, to every non-governmental and non-legal entity that is partnered with the Career Certificates.
 Any university, community college, organization, program, that is social, educational, channel or ecosystem stakeholder dispensing or provisioning the certificates being non-governmental nor delegated with legal or state powers will receive a copy.***

 ***This due diligence disclosure is provided in the interest of informed consent.⁵***